Privacy Policy

 Vimeo Privacy Policy Summary

-📓 Processed data: Data such as contact details, user behavior data, information about your device and your IP address may be stored.
+📓 Processed data: Data such as contact details, user behavior data, information about your device, and your IP address can be stored.

-📅 Storage duration: Data remains stored in principle as long as it is necessary for the service purpose
+📅 Storage period: Data generally remains stored as long as it is necessary for the service purpose

 What is Vimeo?

 We also use videos from the company Vimeo on our website.
 The video portal is operated by Vimeo LLC, 555 West 18th Street, New York, New York 10011, USA.
-With the help of a plugin, we can show you interesting video material directly on our website.
-In the process, certain data from you may be transferred to Vimeo.
-In this privacy policy, we show you what data is involved, why we use Vimeo, and how you can manage or prevent the transfer of your data.
+With the help of a plugin, we can display interesting video material directly on our website.
+In the process, certain data from you can be transmitted to Vimeo.
+In this privacy policy, we show you what data is involved, why we use Vimeo, and how you can manage or prevent your data or the data transfer.

-Vimeo is a video platform founded in 2004 that has enabled streaming of HD quality videos since 2007.
-Since 2015, streaming in 4K Ultra HD is also possible.
-The use of the portal is free, but paid content can also be published.
-Compared to market leader YouTube, Vimeo primarily focuses on high-quality content.
-The portal offers many artistic contents such as music videos and short films, as well as informative documentaries on various topics.
+Vimeo is a video platform that was founded in 2004 and has allowed the streaming of videos in HD quality since 2007.
+Since 2015, it has also been possible to stream in 4k Ultra HD.
+Use of the portal is free of charge, but paid content can also be published.
+Compared to the market leader YouTube, Vimeo primarily values high-quality content.
+Thus, the portal offers many artistic contents such as music videos and short films on the one hand, but also interesting documentaries on a wide variety of topics on the other.

-The goal of our web presence is to provide you with the best possible content, as easily accessible as possible.
+The goal of our web presence is to provide you with the best possible content.
+And to make it as easily accessible as possible.
 Only when we have achieved this are we satisfied with our service.
 The video service Vimeo helps us achieve this goal.
-Vimeo offers us the opportunity to present high-quality content directly on our website.
+Vimeo offers us the possibility to present high-quality content directly on our website.
 Instead of just giving you a link to an interesting video, you can watch the video right here with us.
 This expands our service and makes it easier for you to access interesting content.
 Thus, in addition to our texts and images, we also offer video content.

 When you visit a page on our website that has a Vimeo video embedded, your browser connects to Vimeo’s servers.
 This results in a data transfer.
-This data is collected, stored, and processed on Vimeo’s servers.
+This data is collected, stored, and processed on the Vimeo servers.
 Regardless of whether you have a Vimeo account or not, Vimeo collects data about you.
-This includes your IP address, technical information about your browser type, your operating system, or basic device information.
-Furthermore, Vimeo stores information about which website you use the Vimeo service on and what actions (web activities) you perform on our website.
-These web activities include, for example, session duration, bounce rate, or which button you clicked on our website with built-in Vimeo functionality.
-Vimeo can track and store these actions using cookies and similar technologies.
+This includes your IP address, technical information about your browser type, your operating system, or very basic device information.
+Furthermore, Vimeo stores information about which website you use the Vimeo service through and what actions (web activities) you perform on our website.
+These web activities include, for example, session duration, bounce rate, or which button you clicked on our website with the built-in Vimeo function.
+Vimeo can track and store these actions with the help of cookies and similar technologies.

-If you are logged in as a registered member of Vimeo, more data can usually be collected, as more cookies may already be set in your browser.
+If you are logged in as a registered member of Vimeo, more data can usually be collected, as more cookies may have already been set in your browser.
 In addition, your actions on our website are directly linked to your Vimeo account.
-To prevent this, you must log out of Vimeo while “surfing” on our website.
+To prevent this, you must log out of Vimeo while “surfing” our website.

-Below we show you cookies that are set by Vimeo when you are on a website with integrated Vimeo functionality.
-This list does not claim to be complete and assumes that you do not have a Vimeo account.
+Below we show you cookies that are set by Vimeo when you are on a website with an integrated Vimeo function.
+This list does not claim to be exhaustive and assumes that you do not have a Vimeo account.

 Name: player